• Skip to primary navigation

 2. Use a metal bowl: it keeps the cold better, an essential condition for obtaining the perfect whipped cream.

-3. Don't over-whip the cream: watch out for the right consistency; otherwise, it separates into butter and buttermilk.
+3. Do not over-whip the cream: watch out for the right consistency; otherwise, it separates into butter and buttermilk.

-4. A pinch of salt or a drizzle of lemon juice helps the cream firm up.
+4. A pinch of salt or a drizzle of lemon juice helps firm up the cream.

 Nutrition